raspberrypilearning/chatbot/en/step_4.md

 ![screenshot](images/chatbot-ask-code.png)
 {: .hint-content .hint-3 }

-### Save your project

-+ Your chatbot simply replies "What a lovely name!" every time.
-Can you personalise your chatbot's reply, by making use of the user's answer?
++ Your ChatBot simply replies "What a lovely name!" every time.
+Can you personalise your ChatBot's reply, by making use of the user's answer?

     Test and save: Your ChatBot should say hello using the user's name.